 - WCAP: Water soluble calcium phosphate promotes fruit production when the plants need a little nudging and help with metabolism regulation.

-- IMO: Indigenous Microorganisms are the holy grail of natural farming.
+- IMO: Indigenous Microorganisms are the holy grail of KNF.
 These are what make living soil possible and there are various types of IMOs.